This post contains some affiliate links (See Disclosure Policy)

 - 2 tbsp white granulated sugar

-- 1 box of graham crackers about 400 grams
+- 1 -400 g (approx) box of graham crackers * you can use gluten-free

 Spray a 9X13 pan with non stick spray.

-Cook red lentils as directed on package.
-Puree lentils in food processor (this step is important for the texture of the dessert).
+Cook red lentils as directed on package. ( you can also use canned to save time) Puree lentils in food processor (this step is important for the texture of the dessert).
 Beat pureed lentils, cream cheese, raspberry jam, ground fennel and anise together until smooth.

 In a separate bowl, beat whipping cream until it forms soft peaks, then add sugar and beat until stiff peaks form.
 Fold the whipped cream into the lentil mixture.

-Put a layer of the graham crackers, then ½ the raspberry lentil mixture, then another layer of graham crackers.
+Put a single layer of the graham crackers on the bottom of the pan, then ½ the raspberry lentil mixture, then another single layer of graham crackers.

 Add the remaining raspberry lentil mixture over the final layer of graham crackers.